ros2/ros2_documentation/source/Tutorials/Launch-Files/Creating-Launch-Files.rst

 -------

 Launch files simplify running complex systems with many nodes and specific configuration details.
-You can create launch files using Python, and run them using the ``ros2 launch`` command.
+You can create launch files using XML or Python, and run them using the ``ros2 launch`` command.

 Next steps
 ----------